kstenerud/concise-encoding/cbe-specification.md

 Smallest Possible Size
 ----------------------

 Preservation of the original numeric data type information is not considered important by default.
-Encoders should use the smallest type that stores a value without data loss.
+Encoders should use the smallest encoding that stores a value without data loss.

 Specialized applications (for example marshalers) may wish to preserve more numeric type information to distinguish floats from integers, or even to distinguish between data sizes.
 This is allowed, as it will make no difference to a generic decoder.